 MP for Bromsgrove

-Bradley Thomas is a Conservative MP for Bromsgrove, first elected on 4 July 2024.
-He serves on the Energy Security and Net Zero Committee and the Cyber Security and Resilience (Network and Information Systems) Bill committee, and previously sat on the Victims and Courts Bill committee in June 2025.
-He is positioned on the centre-right of the political spectrum and focuses on security, energy and resilience in Parliament.
+Bradley Thomas is a Conservative MP for Bromsgrove, elected on 4 July 2024.
+He serves on the Energy Security and Net Zero Committee and on the Cyber Security and Resilience (Network and Information Systems) Bill committee, and previously sat on the Victims and Courts Bill committee in June 2025.

 Generated 21 February 2026